tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-tools.md

 ### 1.2 Windows users

-First thing we need to do is to clone the Git tools repository.
+The first thing we need to do is to clone the Git tools repository.
 Next, we need to make sure our computer meets the following requirements:
 - Git
 - Python